diyasen2021/Bioinformatics_workshop_BScstudents/README.md

 ## Instructor

 **Diya Sen** is a senior bioinformatician, educator and mentor with over 18 years of experience across industry and academia.
 Her work spans whole genome sequencing, metagenomics, and transcriptomics projects.
-[Connect on LinkedIn](https://www.linkedin.com/in/diya-sen2022/)
+[Follow on LinkedIn](https://www.linkedin.com/in/diya-sen2022/)